joinpursuit/8-0-github-lab/questions.md

 What company famously used the phrase "Don't be evil" in their code of conduct?

 ```
-_'Don't be evil' had been Google's unofficial motto since 2000_
+// 'Don't be evil' had been Google's unofficial motto since 2000
 ```

 What English mathematician and writer is often regarded as the first computer programmer?